 Family Dermatology Life Quality Index (FDLQI) - different language versions

-Download the questionnaire in several different languages: Arabic, Chinese, Croatian, Czech, Dutch, Filipino, French, German, Greek, Hindi, Hungarian, Italian, Japanese, Persian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish, Ukrainian and Welsh.
+Download the questionnaire in several different languages: Arabic, Chinese, Croatian, Czech, Dutch, Filipino, French, German, Greek, Hebrew, Hindi, Hungarian, Italian, Japanese, Persian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish, Ukrainian and Welsh.

 How to score it

 The scoring of each question is:

 - Not at all/Not relevant = 0

 - Question unanswered = 0